Agentic AI for Commercial Insurance Underwriting with Adversarial Self-Critique: Related Work and Research Gap

 The approach here aligns with an augmented model.
 Routine cases are handled largely by AI.
 Cases with uncertainty or policy exceptions get escalated to human judgment.
-Human underwriters can override any AI recommendation.
-The system is decision-negative and never issues a binding quote without human approval.
+Underwriters can override any AI recommendation.
 This follows the National Association of Insurance Commissioners' principle that AI should inform, not replace, human decisions \cite{fenwick2025}.